rootstrap/blog/content/Setting Up Firebase on Android- Amaury Ricardo.md

 Once you create the app, download the google-services.json file and copy it to your module folder (app).

 3. #### Finally run your app.
-You should be able to see on your project overview 1 daily active user (your current device or emulator)**
+You should be able to see on your project overview 1 daily active user (your current device or emulator)

 ## That's it.

-Firebase has several tools to improve your code and productivity in order to get better performance and user experience. lay around with the console to see which ones could be helpful for your Project.
+Firebase has several tools to improve your code and productivity in order to get better performance and user experience.
+Play around with the console to see which ones could be helpful for your Project.

 For more info please check:
 [Firebase](https://firebase.google.com/)